microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 prefix to these names determines the program type.
 For example, the section name `"xdp_test"` implies that the corresponding program type is `EBPF_PROGRAM_TYPE_XDP_TEST`.

 The *Execution Context* discovers the program type associated with a section prefix by reading the data from the ***"eBPF store"***, which is currently kept in the Windows registry.
-An extension developer must author a user mode application which will use eBPF store APIs to update the program types it implements along with the associated section prefixes. eBPF store APIs are exported from ebpfapi.dll
+An extension developer must author a user mode application which will use eBPF store APIs to update the program types it implements along with the associated section prefixes. eBPF store APIs are exported from ebpfapi.dll.

-To operate on the eBPF store, the user mode application needs to link to eBPFApi.dll and include the related `\include\ebpf_store_helper.h` header file, both distributed within the [eBPF for Windows NuGet package](https://www.nuget.org/packages/eBPF-for-Windows/).
-With these, the application can use the following APIs to register program types, attach types and helper functions:
+To operate on the eBPF store, the user mode application needs to link with eBPFApi.dll and include the related `include\ebpf_store_helper.h` header file, both distributed within the [eBPF for Windows NuGet package](https://www.nuget.org/packages/eBPF-for-Windows/).
+With these, the application can use the following APIs to register program types, attach types, and helper functions:

 - `ebpf_store_update_section_information`: updates the section information in the eBPF store, given a pointer to an array of section information (i.e., `_ebpf_program_section_info`):